 Does using a typewriter help writers to write?

-Jonathan Franzen once said he wrote on a laptop with disabled Internet so he could write focused.
-The idea is the same -- reduce distraction -- commit yourself to writing, and write only with a dedicated tool.
+Jonathan Franzen once said he wrote on a laptop with the Internet disabled so he could write focused.
+The idea is the same — reduce distraction — commit yourself to write, and write only with a dedicated tool.
 Heidegger is right - we are the tools we use.
 If I had two computers I would dub one the writing machine and the other the youtube machine.

 I use the Brother to write seriously.
 It is my writing machine.
 It is not the clackety-clack of the keys that helps to fashion a story, but rather the material immediacy of ink struck on paper -- voila -- it is there on a page as if chiseled from rock.
 I turn to the Brother to write what I know I want to create.
-A blog post is ephemera -- in a way -- I am more playful -- and less prone to think of what I write on the internet as serious writing.
-Maybe this is a false dichotomy -- but I view internet writing for writers to experiment and show off writing.
+A blog post is ephemera — in a way — I am more playful — and less prone to think of what I write on the internet as serious writing.
+Maybe this is a false dichotomy — but my view on writing blogs on the Internet is for writers to experiment and show off writing.
 It is instantaneous.
-With a manuscript created on a typewriter it may take months to produce a piece whereas a blog post -- at the most -- takes three hours from start to finish.
+With a manuscript created on a typewriter, it may take months to produce a piece whereas a blog post — at the most — takes three hours from start to finish.

 Creativity and Typewriters

-On a computer correction is free but endless.
+On a computer, correction is free but endless.
 I have used Google Docs for years.
-In this format my writing seems to be in endless draft stage.
-I can share a draft with a colleague and she reads it and corrects my erros then I read it and revise.
+In this format, my writing seems to be in an endless draft stage.
+I can share a draft with a colleague and she reads it and corrects my errors then I read it and revise.
 I can track changes and look at previous revisions.
 A 1200 word essay can quickly morph and grow, bloat and go off into zillions of tangents.
 I write myself out of writing.
 I lose what I intentionally hoped to create.

 Maybe it is nostalgia.
 I owned an IBM Wheelwriter I bought for ten dollars at a garage sale.
 I wrote a short story in sixth grade on that thing.